Applying to Bachelor's and Master's degree programmes

 Information on the application process, selection criteria, tuition fees and practicalities for international students 2018, please see below.

 Application process 2018

 - Familiarise yourself with the degree programmes content and their selection citeria

 - Submit any required certificates (January-February)

-- Participate in the entrance exams or/and send your SAT Test Results (March-April)
+- Participate in the entrance exams (March-April) or/ and send your SAT Test Results (by 13th April 2018)

 - Confirm offered study place and (when applicable) pay the first year tuition fee (July)

 The degree programme descriptions will be available in Studyinfo.fi in November via the degree programme links in the table above.